haxiomic/vector-math/README.md

 ### Usage
+Install with `haxelib install vector-math` (or simply copy [VectorMath.hx](VectorMath.hx) into your project as this is a single-file library)

+Add `--library vector-math` to your hxml commands

-Simply import the VectorMath class: `import VectorMath;`.
+Then simply import the VectorMath class: `import VectorMath;`.
 Add `--dce full` and `-D analyzer-optimize` to your hxml for clean output

 ```haxe
 import VectorMath;